ABOUT

 In 2001 I started a volunteer course for HomestartUK and for two years, I supported families in crisis, with at least one child under five years old.
 I also worked in a rest home at this time, and developed some rewarding relationships with the elderly residents.
 To this day, I often think of these people, their life stories they shared, the values that they had come to realise with their life experience, and their views on immortality.

-Whilst I was at my final counselling placement, I became acutely aware that drugs and alcohol could affect a person’s ability to heal through therapy, so I trained at EDAS – Essential Drug Advisory Services.
+Whilst I was at my final counselling placement, I became acutely aware that drugs and alcohol could affect a person’s ability to heal through therapy, so I trained at EDAS – Essential Drug Advisory Services, which was a dynamic organisation of its time, supporting adults, young people and families, across Poole, Bournemouth and Dorset.
 I also volunteered for them as an adult service-user advisor.

-In 2003 I was invited by the Chief Executive, to start employment in their young people’s drug and alcohol service, as an Outreach Worker.
-I gave education in the youth clubs and schools, as well as providing one to one counselling.
+In 2003 I was invited by the Chief Executive, to start employment in their young people’s service division, as an Outreach Worker.
+I provided education in the youth clubs and schools, as well as providing one to one counselling.
 Many of the young people had complex needs; their issues sometimes included self-harm, peer pressure, bereavement, anxiety, depression and other mental health issues, anger problems, and family difficulties.
 Poor school attendance, employment and housing problems were also common issues.

 My roles varied with in the organisation I had the opportunity to set up projects such as an after-care programme, and a parent support service.